-If you were hurt in a car crash caused by a drugged driver, you have the right to hold them liable.
+If you were hurt in a car crash caused by a drugged driver, you need an experienced Oklahoma City drugged driver accident lawyer.
 You can file an insurance claim or lawsuit for financial compensation.
-Car accidents have the potential to cause severe injuries that require expensive medical treatment.
-At Abel Law Firm, we care about our clients, and we’ll make sure you get the justice you deserve.
+Car accidents can potentially cause severe injuries that require expensive medical treatment.
+At Abel Law Firm, we care about our clients and will ensure you get the justice you deserve.

 Drugged driving is just as dangerous as drunk driving.
 It impairs your abilities when you’re behind the wheel.
 You have a slowed reaction time, reduced coordination, and trouble making decisions.
 If you encounter a hazardous situation, you may not know how to handle it safely.

 Unfortunately, when someone drives after taking drugs, severe injuries and fatalities are often the result.
-According to a study by the Governors Highway Safety Association, 44% of fatally injured drivers tested positive for drugs in 2016.
+According to a Governors Highway Safety Association study, 44% of fatally injured drivers tested positive for drugs in 2016.

 Our Oklahoma City drugged driver accident attorneys are ready to discuss your case and advise you on how you should move forward.
 Call us today at (405) 239-7046.

 Drugged Driving Includes More Than Just Illegal Drugs

 DUI (driving under the influence) refers to more than just alcohol.
 Under Oklahoma law, it’s illegal for anyone to operate a motor vehicle:

 - While under the influence of drugs that prevents them from driving safely; or

 - With a controlled substance in their system.